sujalsin/vivify-auto-iac/Readme.md

-# Vibe DevOps
+# Vivify - Auto IaC

 > A modern cloud DevOps platform combining AI-powered task management with real-time GCP infrastructure visualization.

-## What is Vibe DevOps?
+## What is Vivify - Auto IaC?

-Vibe DevOps is an intelligent platform that helps DevOps teams manage their cloud infrastructure and deployment tasks through an intuitive interface powered by AI.
+Vivify - Auto IaC is an intelligent platform that helps DevOps teams manage their cloud infrastructure and deployment tasks through an intuitive interface powered by AI.
 It combines three core capabilities:

 1. **AI Chat Assistant** - A conversational agent powered by Google Gemini that helps you manage tasks, query infrastructure, and get DevOps insights
 2. **Kanban Task Board** - Real-time task management with drag-and-drop functionality and WebSocket synchronization